remyla/damas-core/README.md

 # damas-core

-Digital asset management server source code
+Digital asset management server and API

 ## Usage
 Choose a server to run (either the Php or the NodeJS server) and use the Python or Javascript libraries to access it.